webcomics/dosage/doc/web/content/comics/SmackJeeves_Skeptical_edit.md

 <form name="comic" action="http://gaepostmail.appspot.com/comic/" method="post">
 <table class="comicinfo">
 <tr>
 <th>Description</th><td><textarea name="description" cols="40" rows="3">A regular slice of life/death romantic comedy about an unusual family and their relations to a group of creatures that call themselves &quot;skull people&quot;.
 Said human family(and half the comic itself) was created by and belongs to TyrannicalShipper!
 Warning- there's an abundance of foul language, and blood.
 Lots of blood, including the first page.
 Also, constructive critiques are always appreciated!
-(Updates sporadically due to the fact that we are both now in college)</textarea></td>
+Currently updates every four days.</textarea></td>
 </tr>
 <tr>
 <th>Website</th><td><input type="text" name="url" value="http://skeptical.smackjeeves.com/comics/" size="40"/></td>